Balboa Park is one of the best multi-use, multi-layered destinations in North America

 Along this boulevard and its main plazas are many of the park's museums and cultural attractions, including the aforementioned institutions, along with the Museum of Us, the San Diego Museum of Art, the Mingei Museum, the Museum of Photographic Arts, and many others that center on natural history, art, and science.
 Other features along El Prado include the Reflection Pond, the latticed Botanical Building, and the Bea Evenson Fountain.
 Separate from these (but still within Balboa Park) are other attractions like the Pan American Plaza and the Spanish Village Arts Center.

 The Plaza de Panama is located in the heart of Balboa Park, anchoring the west end.
-This central focal point was once a traffic circle, and since then has gradually become the main feature within the core of Balboa Park.
-While this is a big improvement, the fountain and the edges of the Plaza are still not at the level they could be.
-Some improvements could ensure that it is the main gathering point in all of Balboa Park.
+This central focal point was once a traffic circle, and since then has gradually become the main feature in the core of Balboa Park.
+While this is a big improvement, the fountain and the edges of the plaza are still not at the level they could be.
+Some improvements could ensure that it is the main gathering point for the whole park.

 Sculptures by Niki de Saint Phalle

-There are also some special and very prominent features that draw children and families to Balboa Park.
-The two Niki de Saint Phalle sculptures outside the Mingei Museum and in the corner of the Plaza de Panama are unique, climb-able art installations that add a playful element to the space for young and old.
+There are also some special and prominent features that draw families with children to Balboa Park.
+The two Niki de Saint Phalle sculptures outside the Mingei Museum and in the corner of the Plaza de Panama are unique, climbable art installations that add a playful element to the space for the young and old.

 Plaza de Balboa